vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 1435; mentioned by Saṅkarı Deassen, Paul (vide ander cārya 1353, 1435; quotations Upaniṣads, Vedānta ); d. of from D. in Aparārka and

 Philosophy of Upaniṣads'; Kriyakalpataru on Sāókhya 1026n (high praise for āśrama and Yoga, 1380–81, 1409, system ), 1486, 1491 (on 1435, 1439n, 1445 and , Nāsadiya hymn ), 1500 (tribute 1447-48, 1453, 1458; states to Upaniṣad sages ), 1541, falsehood to be of two kinds 1548 ( high eulogy of Bṛ.
 Up.
 1421n.
 IV.
 4. 5-7), 1552-53 ( holds | Deralaka ( brāhmaṇa): meaning that æg.
 I. 164.
 12 has nothing of 936; unfit for being in. to do with Devayana and vited at a Śrāddha 936.
 Pitryana, criticized), 1553-54 Devamitra Dharmapala, a of (oritioized as to meaning of Ṛg.
 Life and teaching of Buddha', X. 88.
 15 ), 1577 ( theory that 1003, 1009n.
 Ksatriyas were the original Depapi and Santanu, story of cherishery of Vedanta thoughts, 1 1203. criticized as contradicting him.
-Devapratisthātattva 1106, 1122. self and as wrong), 1580–82 Devapūjā :( vide onder 'pūja'); (oriticized for holding Sanat- 34-37 ; procedure of Nara kumāra as kṣatriya and Nārada simhapurāṇa to be followed in, as brāhmaṇa ; 1585 criticized aco. to Aparārka 1024; sixteen for wrong translation of æg. upacaras ( items of worship) (IV, 26.
+Devapratisthātattva 1106, 1122. self and as wrong), 1580–82 Devapūjā :( vide onder 'pūja'); (oriticized for holding Sanat- 34-37 ; procedure of Nara kumāra as kṣatriya and Nārada simhapurāṇa to be followed in, as brāhmaṇa ; 1585 criticized aco. to Aparārka 1024; sixteen for wrong translation of æg. upacāras ( items of worship) (IV, 26.
 1, "ahan Manura in, 34; Upacāras may be in

 50